macbeth/comfyui-truenas/README.md

 ![ComfyUI Interface](https://raw.githubusercontent.com/macbeth/comfyui-truenas/refs/heads/main/readme-image.png "ComfyUI")

-## last update 14 02 2026
+## last update 15 02 2026

 Updated Comfy UI to version 0.13.
+Updated all images.
-Updated all images but the one tagged with cuda [12.4]... if you experience issue revert to this one.
+The previous version is now tagged with :old ... if you experience issue revert to this one.
 Added a new tag to identify the Comfy UI Version with the format comfy.x.xx.
 If you need to stick to a comfy version you can pull using this tag.